 During WW2 the 3rd Battalion of the Ulster Home Guard, who were commanded by Lt.
 Colonel J.A.
 McFerran, were based here and were involved in training within the grounds as illustrated in this picture where they are watching a Mine Laying Demonstration.

-The Ulster Home Guard soldiers are shown here outside the House during the War.
+The Ulster Home Guard soldiers are shown in the photograph below outside the House during the War.

-The colour photograph shows the entrance into the yard as seen in the top picture facing the Barn.
+The colour photograph directly above shows the entrance into the yard as seen in the top picture facing the Barn.

 War Savings Week in Carrickfergus